 St. Francis of Assisi, Acklam, Middlesbrough.

 There are a variety of parish support, evangelical and social activity groups within the parish - but, unfortunately due to the Coronavirus epidemic, these activities all were put on hold.
 Now, however, as parishioners are returning to a "normal" life situation these activity groups are re-establishing themselves and the parish is becoming more active once more.

 Its geographic area includes a number of residential/nursing homes.

 An independent but mutually supporting social club, St Francis Social Club, is established with its own premises at the rear of the church presbytery.

-All of these things result in an active, parishioner participating parish.
+All of these things, together, create an an active, parishioner participating parish.